carbon-language/carbon-lang/docs/design/variadics.md

 A pack expansion must contain one or more _expansion arguments_, which are marked by `expand` or `each`. `expand` is a prefix unary expression operator with the same precedence as `*`.
 The operand of `each` is always an identifier name, not an expression, so it does not have a precedence.
+For example, in the loop condition `...and expand iters != each vector.End()` in the body of `Zip`, `expand iters` and `each vector` are expansion arguments.

 The _arity_ of an expansion argument is a compile-time value representing the number of elements it evaluates to.
 Every pack expansion must contain at least